jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (e) the relevant local authorities; and
   (f) the relevant administering agencies; and
   (g) other persons and authorities that the panel considers appropriate.
+(1A) Decision documents for 2 or more approvals sought in a substantive application may be issued at the same time or at different times at the discretion of the panel issuing them.
 (2) A decision document must be served together with advice as to the time within which an appeal may be lodged under section 99.
 (3) A decision document must be published on an internet site that is administered by or on behalf of the EPA and is publicly available as far as practicable and free of charge.
 (4) In complying with subsection (3), the EPA may withhold information if the EPA is satisfied that there would be good reason to withhold the information under the Official Information Act 1982 if the information were requested under that Act.